theSoberSobber/AT-BOT/README.md

 Remaining Tasks Till Completion:

-- fix the update selection mechanism of the updates feature
 - implement a init method for students to be able to initialize their instance until now

 ---